 Yes, they can.
 However, if a student is up for expulsion and has an active IEP, a manifestation determination IEP meeting must be held in order to determine if the violation was a direct result of the student’s disability.
 If the IEP team determines that the violation was caused by the student’s disability, he or she cannot be expelled.
 However, if the IEP team decides that the infraction was not related to the disability, the expulsion can proceed.
 Also, if a student possesses, uses or sells drugs on campus or brings a weapon on campus, they can be expelled regardless of their disability.
 Remember that being expelled means the child has been removed from the school district.
 It does not mean that the child no longer attends school.
 Usually, students who have been expelled receive their education at an alternative site provided by the County Department of Education.

 It depends.
 Once again, IDEA and special education only applies to K-12 public schools so if a parent decides to homeschool, they are essentially giving up their right to these services.
 The school district that you reside in is required by law to evaluate your child if you desire.
 However, they do not have to provide services even if the child qualifies.
 Some ways to get around this is to enroll your child part time in school so that they can receive services.
+Also, many districts now offer on line virtual programs and charter programs that may supplement home school curriculum.
 Of course, you always have the right to re-enroll them at the public school so they can receive the services they need.

 All services must be negotiated through the IEP team.
 Services are based on the child’s evaluation results, teacher input, test results and medical data.
 If you feel the school is not providing a service that is necessary, you can continue negotiations with the IEP team for as long as deemed necessary.
 Negotiations usually start at the school level.
 If services cannot be agreed on, negotiations progress to the district level.
 Mediation is usually the next step with the final step resulting in a due process hearing.
 95% of all negotiations are resolved before they reach due process.
 You do not need an advocate or attorney during any of these steps, but it is your right to obtain one if you desire.
 It is always best to collaborate with your school whenever possible.
 One thing parents need to remember is that public schools are required by law to provide a free appropriate education.
 THIS DOES NOT MEAN THE BEST EDUCATION POSSIBLE.
 During negotiations, you need to agree on what is appropriate, not what is the best.

 An IEP is a student educational plan that is written when a child qualifies for special education.
 There are 13 qualifying conditions of special education including autism, specific learning disability, intellectual disabilities and speech disorders.
 A 504 plan is an educational plan that is written for a student who needs modifications or accommodations within the regular classroom environment.
 This usually pertains to students who have ADHD, psychological disorders, medical conditions and physical disabilities.
-Special education is governed by IDEA while 504 is a component of the Civil Rights Act of 1972.
+Special education is governed by IDEA while 504 is a component of the American with Disabilities Act.

 Parents have the right to choose not to place their child in special education and do not have to give consent for an evaluation or services.
 The IEP process requires parents to give consent twice so you can consent to having your child evaluated and then choose not to give consent for services.
 If your child is in special education and has an IEP and you decide that you want them placed back in regular education, you can choose to revoke your consent and services will be terminated.